-Believe it or not, I consider myself a skeptic.
+Believe it or not, I consider myself a sceptic.
 I know that might sound like an impressive bit of self-denial to some people, but it’s true.

 I find faith difficult, a stretch which often lies beyond my abilities.
-When people talk about ‘belief’, they usually mean ‘faith’ and ‘faith’ to me means accepting a fact without proof.
+When people talk about ‘belief’, they usually mean ‘blind faith’ and ‘blind faith’ to me means clinging to a fact without proof.

 That’s just not me.
 For me, my beliefs are a working model, a theory to serve as a starting point for working out all the other stuff in my life, like love and taxes and the platypus.